 If you want a beach holiday that will make you feel like a local, head to Rías Baixas, the five estuaries (rias) that cut into the Galician coastline.
 Galicia is a lot cooler than southern Spain, however the Rías Baixas are sheltered by a strip of islands – Cíes, Ons, Sálvora, Rúa.
 The Atlantic coast are surprisingly calm and rias have some of the best beaches in the country, although the water can be a bit colder than you first expect.

 Be sure to stop at Sanxenxo, the tourist capital of the Rías Baixas.
 The port is touristy, however the outskirts of town and fisherman's village have a local flavour and the neighbouring town of Portonovo has a charming harbour.
-Both are popular with Galicians and will get busy.
+Both are popular with Galicians and can get busy, so for a quieter, more relaxed experience, consider visiting Arousa Island instead.

 If you have the time, a day trip or overnight stay to one of the nearby islands will be the highlight of your stay.
 Visitor numbers on most are now regulated so apply for a permit in advance.
 Ferries usually leave from Vigo, Cangas or Baiona, and the Playa del Rodas on the Cies islands has been described as one of the most beautiful beaches in the world.